TKillerX/GenericGameplayMechanics/M_ Delerium Mechanics/Cards - Sqecial.md

+Special cards can be active or inactive.
+Special card are always inactive while in the stack.
+Special cards cannot be played while inactive.
+To activate a special card, the special condition must be met.
+Then, on your turn, you may play your special card as if it was a card in hand, but it cannot be discarded.
+Special cards stay inactive even between events.
 ### Time
 1. Special Card: Create a secondary event stack.
 Remove temporarily remove all cards in hand from play.
 Everyone draws 7 cards.
 Once that stack finishes, add the combo of that stack to this one.
+Shuffle all cards back into their decks.
 2. Special Effect: This card has the score of a finisher
 3. Special Condition: Combo Count Multiple of 10